 - We'll contact you a few days before the interview so you know which employer or alumni volunteers you are meeting with if it was not clear when you selected your time.

 - Having issues?
-We can also sign up for you on Career Connection.
+We can also sign up for you on Handshake.
 Just drop by, call, or send us an email so we can help you.

 Preparing for Your Mock Interview.
 While we want you to take the experience seriously, we also want you to know that no one expects you to be perfect.
 To get the most out of the experience and to ease your nerves, you may want to prepare in the following ways.